Valenced/R-programming/README.md

 # R-programming
-Location of all my r scripts and programs
+Location of all my R scripts and programs